 Lancaster Bicycle Club’s Scenic Tours

 The Lancaster Bicycle Club is pleased to offer to the public this 26 ride series, showcasing the beautiful Lancaster County’s rolling farmlands.
 The tours range from 11 to 58 miles in length.
+Please note, these are self guided tours.
+Lancaster Bicycle Club does not conduct any tours or rent bicycles.

-These are all new rides, replacing the previously offered Scenic Tours rides.
 The rides now have starting points from popular tourist destinations.
 Three popular Pennsylvania State owned museums are the starting point for 17 of these rides (Ephrata Cloister, Landis Valley Farm Museum, & The Strasburg Railroad Museum).
 The Lititz Springs Park, in Lititz, PA is the start point for 8 rides and the Clock and Watch Museum the start point for one more.

 The Heritage rides are based on a ride developed for the Pennsylvania Department of Tourism.
 Since this ride originally featured the three museums it was easy to adapt it to accommodate the quaint town of Lititz.
 The 4 versions of the Heritage Ride are the same and differ only in their start locations.